 #5 Active learning is in the focus

-Active learning occurs when the student is engaging with the learning material, rather than passively listening to and absorbing information.
+Active learning occurs when the student/ the user is engaging with the learning material, rather than passively listening to and absorbing information.
 For instance, reading about investment management in a textbook would be considered passive learning.
 Participating in a quiz about interest rates would be active learning.

-Active learning ensures that the student understands the topic in-depth and can retain it efficiently.
-Micro-learning courses frequently present the information in more engaging formats, meaning that the learners can actively participate in the learning process and will therefore be more likely to retain the information.
+Active learning ensures that the user understands the topic in-depth and can retain it efficiently.
+Microlearning courses frequently present the information in more engaging formats, meaning that the learners can actively participate in the learning process and will therefore be more likely to retain the information.

 #6 Attention span is increased and empowered